Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 ## Dependencies pipeline

-In order to successfully deploy and test all ARM/Bicep modules in your desired environment some modules require certain Azure resources to be deployed beforehand.
+In order to successfully run module pipelines to validate and publish CARML modules to the target environment, certain Azure resources need to be deployed beforehand.

-For example a Virtual Machine needs an existing virtual network to be connected to and a key vault hosting its admin credentials to be refeneced.
+For example a Virtual Machine needs an existing virtual network to be connected to and a key vault hosting its required local admin credentials to be referenced.

-This platform pipeline should be prepared and executed as a prerequisite before running module pipelines successfully.
+The dependencies pipeline covers this requirement and is intended to be run before executing module pipelines successfully.

-**TODO move here content from getting started**

-You can find further details about this pipeline [here](./Getting%20started%20-%20Dependency%20pipeline).
+You can find further details about the dependencies pipeline in the  [Getting started - Dependency pipeline](./Getting%20started%20-%20Dependency%20pipeline) section.

 ### Dependencies pipeline inputs

 The dependencies pipeline comes with the following runtime parameters:

 - `'Branch' dropdown`: A dropdown to select the branch to run the pipeline from.
-- `'Enable SqlMI dependency deployment' switch`: Can be enabled or disabled and controls whether the dependencies for the [SqlMI] module are deployed during execution.
+- `'Enable SqlMI dependency deployment' switch`: Can be enabled or disabled and controls whether the dependencies for the [SQL managed instance] module are deployed during execution.
 It is disabled by default.
-- `'Enable deployment of a vhd stored in a blob container' switch`: Can be enabled or disabled and controls whether including the baking of a vhd and subsequent backup to a target storage blob container during the execution.
+- `'Enable deployment of a vhd stored in a blob container' switch`: Can be enabled or disabled and controls whether including the baking of a VHD and subsequent backup to a target storage blob container during the execution.
 This is a dependency for the [Compute Images] and [Compute Disks] modules.
 This task requires up to two hours completion and is disabled by default.

   <img src=".\media\CIEnvironment\dependencyPipelineInput.png" alt="Dependency Pipeline Input" height="300">

 ## ReadMe pipeline

-We have two major ReadMe files that we want to stay in sync with the modules in the repository.
+The repository includes two major ReadMe files that require to stay in sync with the provided modules.

 The first can be found in root (`README.md`) and the second in the modules folder (`arm/README.md`).

-The pipeline is triggered each time changes are pushed to the `main` branch and only if a template in the `arm` folder was altered.
+The ReadMe pipeline is triggered each time changes are pushed to the `main` branch and only if a template in the `arm` folder is being altered.

-Once triggered it will crawl through the library and update the tables in each corresponding ReadMe, creating links to the pipelines, adding/removing entries and so on.
+Once triggered, the pipeline crawls through the library and updates the tables in each corresponding ReadMe file, creating links to the corresponding pipeline runs and updating the list of entries.

 ## Wiki pipeline

-The purpose of this pipeline is to sync any files from the `docs/wiki` folder to the GitHub wiki repository.
-It is triggered each time changes are pushed to the `main` branch and only if files in the `docs/wiki` folder were altered.
+The purpose of the Wiki pipeline is to sync any files from the `docs/wiki` folder to the GitHub wiki repository.
+It is triggered each time changes are pushed to the `main` branch and only if files in the `docs/wiki` folder are altered.

-> **Note:** any changes performed directly on the Wiki via the UI will be overwritten by this pipeline.
+> **Note:** Any changes performed directly on the Wiki via the UI will be overwritten by this pipeline.

 ---